jundalisay/superb/content/en/research/kepler/harmony/book-3/chapter-01b.md

 What could not be affirmed in the previous axiom of the genus, is true in the species as to identity of sound.

-The application is in Proposition III.
+The application is in Proposition 3.

 Then contemplation of these axioms, especially of the first five, is lofty, Platonic, and analogous to the Christian faith, looking towards metaphysics and the theory of the soul.

-For geometry, the part of which that looks in this direction was embraced in the two previous books, is coeternal with God, and by shining forth in the divine mind supplied patterns to God, as was said in the preamble to this Book, for the furnish­ ing of the world, so that it should become best and most beautiful and above all most like to the Creator.
-Indeed all spirits, souls, and minds are images of God the Creator if they have been put in com­ mand each of their own bodies, to govern, move, increase, preserve, and also particularly to propagate them.
+For geometry, the part of which that looks in this direction was embraced in the two previous books, is coeternal with God, and by shining forth in the divine mind supplied patterns to God, as was said in the preamble to this Book, for the furnishing of the world, so that it should become best and most beautiful and above all most like to the Creator.
+Indeed all spirits, souls, and minds are images of God the Creator if they have been put in command each of their own bodies, to govern, move, increase, preserve, and also particularly to propagate them.

 Then since they have embraced a certain pattern of the creation in their functions, they also observe the same laws along with the Creator in their operations, having derived them from geometry.

 Also they rejoice in the same proportions which God used, wherever they have found them, whether by bare contemplation, whether by the inter­ position of the senses, in things which are subject to sensation, whether even without reflection by the mind, by an instinct which is concealed